soumya-mishra/AI_DS_ML/Decision Tree/README.md

 * MARS - extends decision trees to handle numerical data better
 * Algorithms for constructing decision trees usually work top-down :
 * Gini impurity | Information gain
+* Gini Impurity : Used by CART
+  *  Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled